source

 Quality flag(s)

 This dataset has been deprecated because multiple emission factors failed to meet our data validation standards.
 To maintain consistency with the original source, we are still including them for the sake of completeness.
-We are awaiting a revised version of the dataset from the provider and we will update our dataset to align with these modifications once received.

 Explore the GHG Protocol dataset